 Camping and RV Travel

-If affordability and flexibility are at the top of your bubble-trip wish list, camping or RV travel might be the perfect fit.
-Ashley Rossi, managing editor of Togo RV, notes that “traveling with your travel bubble to a campground is one of the easiest ways to follow social distancing and maximize your time outside—you can avoid indoor dining, bring everything you need with you, socialize comfortably outdoors, and get direct access to hiking trails and other outdoor activities.”
+If affordability and flexibility are at the top of your bubble-trip wish list, family camping or RV travel might be the perfect fit.
+Ashley Rossi, managing editor of Togo RV, notes that “traveling with your travel bubble to a family campground is one of the easiest ways to follow social distancing and maximize your time outside—you can avoid indoor dining, bring everything you need with you, socialize comfortably outdoors, and get direct access to hiking trails and other outdoor activities.”

 Camping doesn’t have to mean sleeping on the ground, either.
 “So many campgrounds now offer cabins and other glamping experiences,” Rossi adds, noting that if you’ve never tried RV travel, this might be the year to give it a go.
 “Traveling by RV gives you your own space and bathroom, and it’s easier than ever to rent an RV with platforms like RVshare and Outdoorsy.”